acidburn0zzz/cubemail/plugins/tasklist/helpdocs/en_US/manage.rst

 Re-organize Groups
 ^^^^^^^^^^^^^^^^^^

-Ther hierarchical nesting of tasks and subtasks can be changed at any time.
+The hierarchical nesting of tasks and subtasks can be changed at any time.
 Simple grab a task with the mouse and drop onto another one to make it a subtask.
 This works for entire subtrees equally well.
 While dragging, a possible drop target is highlighted when moving over it.

 Drop a task onto the small bar on top of the tasks list to make it a main task again.

-If you organize your tasks in different lists, dropping a task onto a tasklist in the box on the left moves it (and all child tasks) to that particular list.
+If you organize your tasks in different lists, dropping a task onto a task list in the box on the left moves it (and all child tasks) to that particular list.